Algebraic traversable wormholes: Algebra at infinity

 \section{Algebra at infinity}

+In this appendix we discuss in detail the so called the algebra at infinity in the study of quasi local algebras.
+The central operator that produces negative energy shock wave is part of this algebra in the large $N$ limit since it is defined at $t_{N} \sim \frac{1}{2\pi} \text{log }N^{2}$.
 Quasi local algebras are quite important objects in quantum statistical mechanics and mathematical physics in general.
 We will mention some definitions and theorems (without proofs) that will clarify and motivate some of the discussions in the main body of the paper.
-We will be reviewing \cite{Bratteli:1979tw,Haag:1967sg,Lechner:2021fvy,Longo:1984zz} and more detailed discussion can be found in in the same papers.
+We will be reviewing \cite{Bratteli:1979tw,Haag:1967sg,Lechner:2021fvy,Longo:1984zz} and more detailed discussion can be found in the same papers.

 The usual formulation of quantum mechanics can not be applied to systems with infinite degrees of freedom in the infinite volume (thermodynamic) limit, without referring to quasi local algebras.
 These systems have unique properties that are not present in finite systems like phase transition.
-The standard discussion involving the Fock's space of states, $\mathcal{H_{F}}$ constructed out of creation operators acting on a `no particle state', $\ket{\Omega}$, which is supposed to be annihilated by all annihilation operators.
+The standard discussion quantum many body systems involving the Fock's space of states, $\mathcal{H_{F}}$ constructed out of creation operators acting on a `no particle state', $\ket{\Omega}$, which is supposed to be annihilated by all annihilation operators.
 For a given square integrable function,$f$, $a(f)$ and $a^{\dagger}(f)$ act on $\mathcal{H_{F}}$ as annihilation and creation operators if

 where $a(\bar{x})$ and $a^{\dagger}(\bar{x})$ satisfy the canonical commutation(anti- commutation relations).
 Any state in $\mathcal{H_{F}}$ has a decreasing and decreasing probability for higher and higher number of particles, and in particular if one is interested in discussing infinite number of particles, $\mathcal{H_{F}}$ will prove useless.